ericndoria/AML2019Group14/README.md

 From the above, it can be seen that plain vanilla GD requires a significantly higher number of steps to convergence as compared to Momentum and NAG.
 For example for step size = 5*1e-5, plain vanilla GD required 178,330 steps while Momentum required	7,430 steps and NAG required 7,448 steps.
 This trend is consistent as the step size increases.

+On setting the step size to 1e-4, the path